kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

    The CO cannot know a driver's intended semantic, so any rule the CO hard-codes is wrong for some driver.

 2. **Correct combination belongs in the SP, which reintroduces the transport it was meant to avoid**: doing it right means relaying the node's partial values as *input* to `ControllerGetNodeInfo` so the SP combines them.
-   That grows the annotation into arbitrary node-side state and adds request fields and SP-side merge logic — significant complexity for a marginal gain.
+   That grows `DriverRegistrations` into arbitrary node-side state and adds request fields and SP-side merge logic — significant complexity for a marginal gain.

 The sole-authority design is simpler and has no rule-policy problem: the node reports only `node_id`, and the controller owns topology and limits.
 Combination remains addable later if a concrete case shows the controller genuinely cannot determine a value the node can.